Output Filter¶

 In the frequency domain, the output/input relation is given by the filter's transfer function.

-By meticulously choosing the filter taps, we can set the frequency response to compensate for undesirable effects of the channel.
-The choice of taps is left to the user to allow maximum flexibility.
+By choosing the right filter taps, we can set the frequency response to compensate for undesirable effects of the channel.

 Note